What is Tixel treatment?

 What is the difference between fractional CO2 and the Tixel?

-Although fractional CO2 and Tixel have a similar effect on the skin, there are some key differences between the two treatments.
+Although fractional CO2 and Tixel have a similar effect on the skin, the two treatments have some key differences.

 Because Tixel is not a laser device, there is no need to use protective eyewear for the patient or operator.
 It is possible to treat around the eyes, even very close to the eyelashes, without causing injury to the eyes.
-There is also a special Tixel handpiece that is smaller and designed specifically for the eye area.
-CO2 lasers do require corneal shields (metal shields that go under the eyelids) should treatment be performed within the bony orbit around the eye.
+A special Tixel handpiece is also smaller and designed specifically for the eye area.
+CO2 lasers require corneal shields (metal shields that go under the eyelids), and treatment should be performed within the bony orbit around the eye.

 What can Tixel treat?